Warhand/Limitless_rebirth/README.md

 - [ ] Seperate Assorted recipes.zs into multiple sub-files, sorted by what mods recipes they change

 ## Mods I'm waiting to get a 1.18.2 release before I can update the pack to that version
-- Create: Alloyed
 - Alternate current
 - Ars: Creo
 - Better bundles
-- Yungs suite
-- Common capabilities
 - Ender Bundle
-- Fog tweaker
+- Fog tweaker (Testing possible replacement)
-- Crayfish gun mod
-- Grimoire of Tetra
+- Grimoire of Tetra (Might be removed)
-- Tetrapak
+- Tetrapak (Might be removed)
-- Tetra
+- Tetra (Might be removed)
-- Tinkers construct
-- Immersive posts
+- Immersive posts (Might be removed)
-- Industrial Reborn
+- Industrial Reborn (Testing possible replacement)
-- Integrated dynamics suite
-- Jade Addons
 - Loot beams
-- Mantle
-- Malum
 - Mutil
-- Nether portal fix
 - No null processors
 - Relics
-- Schools of Magic: Second semester
-- Restored earth